-This revision includes RDC members Suzanne Short, chair; Shelley Haney, Brian Hurley, Donetta Gee-Weiler, Alex Jordan, and Shannon Walls, representing the Mt.
-Vernon Community School Corporation (MVCSC).
+This revision includes RDC members Alex Jordan, chair; Shelley Haney, Brian Hurley, Donetta Gee-Weiler, and Brandy Stepan.
+Shannon Walls represents the Mt.
+Vernon Community School Corporation (MVCSC) as an ex-offico member.

-The intent of the economic development plan is to ensure balance between residential growth and commercial, retail and industrial development.
+The intent of the economic development report is to ensure balance between residential growth and commercial, retail and industrial development.
 In support of this initiative, the RDC has been charged with igniting growth for the non-residential sector of the Town of McCordsville, and is willing to undertake all economic avenues within their legal power to diversify the Town's tax base.
 The RDC completed the Town's first Tax Increment Financing (TIF) District (Brookside District) in 2009 as part of encouraging economic development.
-The RDC has established a second TIF district along West Broadway (also known as
+The RDC also established a second TIF district along West Broadway (also known as SR 67).

-SR 67).
 (See Pages 30-37 - Broadway and Brookside TIF promotional materials).

-In the first five years after the adoption of this plan, the Town saw substantial growth in the commercial/retail sector.
+In early 2021 the Aurora Way TIF District was established to help fund the construction of a new roadway."

 The RDC established an Economic Development Area (EDA) along CR 600W.
-The EDA has become the focus of light industrial economic development activity.
-The map of the new Mt.
-Comfort EDA can be found at https://www.nextstopmccordsville.org/egov/ documents/1570118855_52378.pdf
+The EDA has become the focus of light industrial economic development activity. ▶ The map of the Mt.
+Comfort EDA can be found here.